-At Outreach, we believe in building up local leaders and we envision a world where communities are working together to overcome the challenges of chronic poverty.
-So, when communities reach a new milestone in their leadership journey, we absolutely need to stop and celebrate this big accomplishment!
+At Outreach, we believe in building up local leaders.
+And we envision a world where communities are working together to overcome the challenges of chronic poverty.
+So, when communities reach a new milestone in their leadership journey, we absolutely need to stop and celebrate this accomplishment!
 Here’s the latest good news from our friends in DR Congo.

-Three communities in DR Congo have reached an important milestone in their development story.
-Transitioning from truly breaking ground (Groundbreaking) into strengthening their community-based group (Consolidation & Strengthening), these communities are even more organized and formally prepared to address even more of their issues than before, especially the complex ones!
+In a new development, three communities in DR Congo have reached an important milestone in their development story.
+Firstly, they transitioned from truly breaking ground (Groundbreaking) into strengthening their community-based group (Consolidation & Strengthening).
+And now, these communities are even more organized and formally prepared to address even more of their issues than before, especially the complex ones!

 Now, they are focused on establishing important systems for their future.
 First, they will establish a formal structure for their leadership: roles, responsibilities, and election of future leaders.
 Then they will formally register with their local government as a community-based organization (CBO).
 This ensures the legal legitimacy they need as a group to pursue even more resources and improvements for their community.
 They will also develop their vision and mission statements and outline their plans for the coming year.
 As a rite of passage, they’ve named themselves!

 In Bemba, their group names are:

 Earlier in 2020, these three groups came together and united to address COVID-related issues.
 The pandemic impacted them all.
 With borders closing, food prices rose, and local restrictions made it difficult to find day labor jobs.
 Faced with fewer income opportunities and increased food prices, the groups united to create and implement food loans.
 These provide important food security and generate income for their group’s future projects.
 They’ve also implemented numerous low cost-high yield agriculture projects for subsistence farming.
 And, they’ve established farms that generate significant income for families.